xboxone08/the_rover/README.md

 THE rover.
 Allows controlling Raspberry Pi "rovers" remotely and interactively from any OS's command line.
 ## Installation
 There are five methods:
-- Clone the repository and manually install requirements.
+- Clone the repository and manually install the [requirements](requirements.txt).

 - Clone the repository and run `pip(3) install -r requirements.txt` to install the requirements to the active Python installation.